-Lorraine Storry Mockford is a retired instructional designer with the Nova Scotia Community College, where she worked with faculty across three academic Schools to offer courses and programs using flexible and accessible delivery methods.
-She was also one of the lead facilitators for the Flexible Learning courses which prepare faculty and staff to design, develop, and facilitate online and blended delivery courses.
+Lorraine Storry Mockford is a retired instructional designer with the Nova Scotia Community College (NSCC), where she worked with faculty across three academic Schools to offer courses and programs using flexible and accessible delivery methods.
+She was one of the lead facilitators for the Flexible Learning courses which prepare faculty and staff to design, develop, and facilitate online and blended delivery courses.

 Lorraine’s interests include open educational resources, social media in education, virtual world applications, and disability supports.
 She was a Great Teachers Seminar facilitator for more than 10 years.
 Her personal interests overlap with these, but also include Middle Eastern percussion and dance.